How to get car finance with bad credit

 If you have any current debt that you are in the process of paying off, it is essential that you keep up with repayments.
 This tells your new car finance lender that you can be trusted to pay back your credit on time each month and therefore, you are more likely to secure a competitive car finance deal.
 It will also improve your credit score over time.

-Budgeting is so important when you are applying for a car finance deal.
-Avoid getting into any more debt whilst you are applying.
+Budgeting is important when you are applying for a car finance deal.
 Keep on top of your finances by evaluating your current spending - see what you can cut down on and put towards repaying your current credit.

 4. Increase your initial deposit